Kalia2538/ComputerGaming2025/README.md

   * We also hope to make the background more detailed so the user is not just placed "in a void" but in some scenery context.
 We hope these profiles will coincide with the background as well.
 * We have implemented various visual effects, including steam and smoke for making coffee, and sparkle effects in the kitchen and during customer interaction

-### Justifications
+#### Justifications
 * We did not use light probes for lighting, because point lighting was sufficient for making the cafe well-lit
 * We did not use HDR, because standard lighting and shading techniques were sufficient for the visual style of our game
 * We have some scene transition (from cafe to kitchen), but we did not use lighting changes for transitions because it is outside the scope of the covered chapters

-### Checkpoint 3-4: Music, UI and Animations
+### Project Checkpoint 3-4: Music, UI and Animations
-~~* Background music for the cafe~~
+* ~~Background music for the cafe~~

-~~* Editing the volume of the music when inside of the kitchen~~
+* ~~Editing the volume of the music when inside of the kitchen~~

-~~* Adding sounds for kitchen appliances~~ and timers
+* ~~Adding sounds for kitchen appliances and timers~~

-~~* Adding UI elements for  keeping track of orders, customers, time, etc.~~
+* ~~Adding UI elements for keeping track of orders,~~ customers, time, etc.
 * Create walking and sitting animations

-~~* Animate the doors~~
+* ~~Animate the doors~~

-~~* Animations for kitchen appliances~~
+* ~~Animations for kitchen appliances~~

-### Additions
+#### Additions
-* Other sound effects have been added in the cafe (UI button clicks, cash register)
+* Added cash register soundeffects
+* Added sound effects for UI elements
+* Added speech bubbles for customer orders
+* Improved UI design for buttons, notepad, text, etc.
 * The game mechanics have been improved, including scene switching to and from the cafe
 * The notepad persists between scenes
 * The camera scroll bar is working in the kitchen
 * Enhanced menu options in the kitchen: you can spawn a drink and a bakery item

-### Justifications
+#### Justifications
-* We tried to work on character animations, but were unable to complete this task.
-Our current characters did not come rigged, and since our characters don’t have knees/elbows, many auto-riggers did not work.
-We tried finding other characters with a similar style that were rigged, but not much came up.
-After trying for a while, we are considering using different character models
+* We had trouble with doing the character/player animations.
+Our models did not come rigged, and using an auto-rigger wasn't possible due to the structure of our characters (no knees or elbows).
+We really liked the style of our current characters, so we tried to look for other solutions, but we did not have any success.
+We are considering picking new models for our characters.
 * We did not use implement a timer in this iteration because we were focused on higher-priority mechanics (scene switching, customer ordering)

 ### Project Part 4: Finishing Touches (Ch 18 & 19)